rydmike/flex_color_scheme/README.md

 > the actual functionality and are also needed in more advanced theming use
 > cases.
 They can for example be useful and preferred when you add your own
 > custom widget sub-themes to FlexColorScheme themes.
 With FlexColorScheme
-> you can extract the color scheme it will use for its ThemeData.
+> you can then extract the `ColorScheme` it will use for its ThemeData.
 You
-> often need the colors in this scheme when you create widget sub-themes.
+> often need the colors in this `ColorSchene` when you create widget sub-themes
+> that use matching colors.

 The above additions gives us the following look on the familiar counter app: